Meconium Aspiration Syndrome Symptoms

 1. Breathing Troubles

-When a baby inhales a mix of amniotic fluid and meconium, meconium particles can damage the lungs and block surfactant (the substance that helps open the newborn’s lungs at birth), causing difficult, rapid, and labored breathing.
+lungs, block the airway and block surfactant (the substance that helps open the newborn’s lungs at birth).
+This can cause difficult, rapid, and labored breathing.
 Babies may also make grunting sounds.

 A baby with MAS may require the assistance of a mechanical breathing machine.